-L1 Retail agrees to buy Holland & Barrett for 1.77 billion pounds
+L1 Retail agrees to buy Holland & Barrett for $1.77 bln pounds

-LONDON L1 Retail has agreed to buy Holland & Barrett from The Nature's Bounty Co. and The Carlyle Group (CG.O) for 1.77 billion pounds ($2.26 billion), the companies said in a statement.
+LONDON, June 26 (Reuters) - L1 Retail has agreed to buy Holland & Barrett from The Nature's Bounty Co. and The Carlyle Group for 1.77 billion pounds ($2.26 billion), the companies said in a statement.

 Russian billionaire Mikhail Fridman's L1 Retail is expected to close the transaction by September 2017 subject to customary regulatory approvals.